Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 Good question!
 Indeed, in step 2 we need to find an integer , where is correctly padded.
 But we don’t know what is (yet), and anyways, our padding oracle takes ciphertexts as input (not plaintexts).

-Given that we have , which is the encryption of , we need a way to find the encryption of (call that ), for any candidate value of .
+Given that we have , which is the encryption of , we need a way to find the encryption of (call that ), for any candidate value .
 If we pass to the padding oracle, and it returns “true”, then we will know that is correctly padded, and that is a valid multiplier.
 Then we can proceed to step 3.
 Here’s the trick:

 Remember the formula for RSA encryption: